axa-ch-webhub-cloud/pattern-library/src/components/00-materials/README.md

 3. - a. use the internal [svgo](https://github.com/svg/svgo)-invoking scripts `npm run build-icons` or `npm run build-images` from materials itself to clean up and optimize the SVGs, then copy the optimized files back from the `.tmp` folder to `icons-raw` or `images-raw`
    - b. alternatively use the [online SVG optimizer](https://jakearchibald.github.io/svgomg/] for the same purpose
 4. Manually review the SVGs produced in the last step: add or edit &lt;path&gt; attributes, setting `fill="currentColor"` and/or `strokes="currentColor"` as appropriate.
 Remove unnecessary attributes.
+5. Run `npm run build`to generate a js file for each svg file found.
+The generated files can be found in the `icons`and `images` folder.